jmc359/youbot/README.md

 - `getIndexOfMin()`
     - returns the index of the minimum element in a given `float` array of `size_t` size
     - useful, alongside return values of safety functions (e.g., `calcZombiness()` and `isStuck()`, for determining the safest pane in view.
+- `getIndexOfMax()`
+    - returns the index of the maximum element in a given `float` array of `size_t` size
+    - used in determining severity of zombie safety infringement
 - `sumOfArray()`
     - returns a `float` sum of all elements in a `float` array of size `n`
     - useful for calculating safety, a component of which is the total zombieness in a given frame